Principles for Corporate Governance

 - Current directors will notify the Chairman of the Board or the Lead Director when considering a request for service on another board, and the Corporate Governance Committee will discuss potential conflicts of interest and whether the service would interfere with such director’s ability to properly discharge his or her duties.

-- Outside members of the Board will serve on no more than four other public company Boards without the prior approval of the Board.
+- Outside members of the Board must notify the Lead Director prior to accepting any nomination to serve on the Board of another public company, and will serve on no more than four other public company Boards without the prior approval of the Board.

 - Neither the CEO nor the Executive Chairman, if any, may serve on any other company boards, other than not-for-profit organizations, without the prior approval of the Board.